chamith05/MyRepo/README.txt

-This is the changed file on local.
+This is the changed file on server.

 second new line.